INFURA/go-ipfs-datadog-plugin/README.md

 - `go-ipfs-datadog-plugin.integration_test.counter`
 - `go-ipfs-datadog-plugin.integration_test.histogram`

-Manually verify the presence of thes metrics in your collector.
+Manually verify the presence of these metrics in your collector.

 ## References